 We want to know about how you met as a team, whether you have worked together in the past, even on personal projects, not necessarily a startup.
 We have seen many quarrels between founders, unfortunately, and we know that people who have worked together before have found ways to get through the more stressful times to reach the sunshine on the other side - there WILL be tough periods in starting and running any business.
 Most of the time when we see these quarrels, it's about who will take the lead in the startup and make final decisions once scaling kicks-in.
 Talk upfront about this and remember that not all founders make great CEO's.

-We don’t need to see traction through sales, but it is great to see any validation from the market - Likes on a Facebook group, survey results, hundreds of readers of a few articles that you have published on LinkedIn.
-But any growth that you can show, even if it is small in the beginning, is nice to see.
+We don’t need to see traction through sales (yet), but it is great to see any validation from the market - survey results, hundreds of readers of a few articles that you have published on LinkedIn, letters of intent, pre-orders, ...
+Any growth that you can show, even if it is small in the beginning, is nice to see.

 We cannot know your market as well as you do, so expect us to be skeptical until we see evidence.
 And if you have results, no matter how small, they are not insignificant - we want to see that people believe in your idea or product, and what you’ve learned from your customers.

 The vast majority of people tell us in their application that they have ‘sufficient capital to cover initial investments and achieve equilibrium’.
 Of course we see different when these people start the program.
 We prefer honesty and good estimates - we know that many will need to raise grants, loans, investment, we don’t look down on applicants who tell us that they only have enough for the early days but that they have a plan.
 However, we do prefer to see that you have the commitment and the confidence in your business that you will put in your own cash!
 Always consider that if you don’t want to put in some of your own money, why would an investor?